michaelwalk-db/DB-Inventory-Collector/README.md

 This Python script provides a class InventoryCollector that scans a Spark environment for database objects and access control grants.
 It stores the results in two tables: db_objects and grant_statements.

 ##  Testing Note:
-Note: this has only been tested for performing the inventory on the hive_metastore.
-Performing inventory on a different UC catalog may have different behaviour.
+Note: this has only been tested on one particular client and the sets of objects they have there.
+Notably it does NOT handle migration of functions, or automatic determination of when to migrate external tables to managed tables, though that can be manually invoked on the class provided.

 # Usage